nicercode/EnvironmentalComputing/README.md

 blogdown::serve_site()
 ```

-Occasionally, you will made edits to some .rmds, to re-render these
+Occasionally, you will want to make edits to some .rmds, to re-render
-pages
+these pages use:

 ``` r
 blogdown::build_site(build_rmd = 'timestamp')